Yuss3f/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles is a script that display current directory contents, including hidden files 5-listfilesdigitonly is a script that display current directory contents 6-firstdirectory is a script that creates a directory named my_first_directory in the tmp directory
+4-listmorefiles is a script that display current directory contents, including hidden files 5-listfilesdigitonly is a script that display current directory contents 6-firstdirectory is a script that creates a directory named my_first_directory in the tmp directory 7-movethatfile is a script that moves the file betty from the "tmp" directory to its subdirectory